When was GTI established?

 Who are the founders?

 Anne C. Bailey founded GTI in 2013.
-She also received substantial support from Mr. Edwin Coleman, Ms. Sharon Burton, Mrs. Daphne Bailey and Mrs. Gretchen H. Bauta.
+She was supported in this effort by Mr. Edwin Coleman, Ms. Sharon Burton, Mrs. G. Bauta and Mrs. Daphne Bailey.

 The Trailblazers- the first Bauta Green Team Scholars